-Besides, the Audit Plan may consider the development of internal audits of the Registration authorities, pursuant to EN 319 411 - 1 and Regulation 910/2014.
+Besides, the Audit Plan may consider the development of internal audits of the Registration authorities, pursuant to EN 319 411 - 1 and Regulation 910/2014 (changes in eIDAs2 Regulation).

 Notwithstanding the above, the Competent Authority will conduct internal audits in its own discretion or at any time, based on suspicion of non-compliance of any of the security measures or the key commitment.